-In this section we show some distributions of selected events.
+In this section we show some distributions of the selected events.
 In each distribution, there are two plots; one is data and MC simulation overlaid and one is data/MC.
 In each plot the distribution of MC simulation is normalized by the area of the distribution of data.
-We found good agreement between DATA and MC.
+The data/MC ratio is within few percents at each plot and we found good agreement between DATA and MC.